Christiana Mall: Description

 Christiana Mall contains 1,267,241 sqft of retail space and has 182 stores.
-The mall is anchored by JCPenney, Macy's, Nordstrom, and Target, with Barnes & Noble serving as a junior anchor and Cabela's and Cinemark Theatres serving as outparcels.
-The mall has smaller retailers including Apple Store, Lululemon Athletica, Barnes & Noble, and Urban Outfitters.
-Christiana Mall has various dining options including a food court and restaurants such as P.F.
+The mall is anchored by JCPenney, Macy's and Target, with Barnes & Noble serving as a junior anchor and Cabela's and Cinemark Theatres serving as outparcels.
+The mall also includes major inline tenants such as the Apple Store, Lululemon, & White House Black Market.
+Christiana Mall has various dining options including a 13-bay food court and full-service restaurants such as P.F.
 Chang's and The Cheesecake Factory.

-The Christiana Mall is a popular destination for shoppers in the Delaware Valley area centered around Philadelphia while also attracting visitors from the New York, Baltimore, and Washington, D.C. areas looking for tax-free shopping.
+The Christiana Mall is a popular destination for shoppers in the Philadelphia metropolitan area while also attracting visitors from the New York, Baltimore, and Washington, D.C. areas looking for tax-free shopping.
 The mall attracts over 20 million visitors annually.
 Christiana Mall is one of the top producing malls in the United States.
 The Apple Store at the Christiana Mall claims to sell more iPhones than any other location in the chain.
 The Christiana Mall has an appraised value of over $1 billion.

 Basketball player Charles Barkley's daughter, Christiana, was named after the mall.
 In a 2021 podcast, he explained, "...I just liked the mall."